pudly/schmopera-hugo/content/articles/pianist-s-progress-iii-violent-sadistic-utterly-engaging-the-maid-scene-from-elektra.md

 > Entering into the murky world of Elektra's dungeon is the perfect distraction from a panel of curious adjudicators.

-Even though I had at first been intimidated by the complexity of the piece and a little overwhelmed by the seeming technical difficulty, I now in fact always begin my auditions with Elektra, as I find I can now relax in the overbearing dramatic nature of the whole thing.
+Even though I had at first been intimidated by the complexity of the piece and a little overwhelmed by the seeming technical difficulty, I now in fact always begin my auditions with _Elektra_, as I find I can now relax in the overbearing dramatic nature of the whole thing.
 Entering into the murky world of Elektra's dungeon is the perfect distraction from a panel of curious adjudicators, and the raw emotion on display, coupled with the orchestral detail, means there is always an opportunity to show off a feeling for drama, musical colour and orchestral texture, which are crucial skills in a good repetiteur.
 I hope you learn to love this piece as much as I do and it brings success in your auditions in future.
 Viel Spaß!